zegetech/zegetech.github.io/_posts/2019-10-04-jekyll-instant-search-with-algolia.md

 search.start();
 ```
 >The `apiKey` should be the `Search-Only API Key`.
 This key doesn't have any write access, you should not worry about committing it in your version control.
+It gives public search access to a public website.
 >> You can always regenerate this key in your Algolia dashboard.

 Congrats! you are now connected with Algolia.

 ### Display results
-The importance of search is to display results, To display results [hits widget](https://www.algolia.com/doc/api-reference/widgets/hits/js/) will be used.
-Hits widget will display all the results returned by algolia and update when new results passed.
+The importance of search is to display results, To display results, [hits widget](https://www.algolia.com/doc/api-reference/widgets/hits/js/) will be used.
+Hits widget will display all the results returned by algolia and update when new results are passed.
 With instantSearch.js you need to provide a container for each widget which tells instantSearch.js where to display the widget.
 Learn more about [widgets]()

 ```html
 <div id="hits">
   <!-- Hits widget will appear here -->